ViciousSquid/RStudio/maps/README.md

 ### `Key_Test.json`

-The player must pick up the blue key to open the blue door
+The player must pick up the blue key to open the blue door - demonstrates the pickup entity

 ### `Office_Corridor.json`

-Hub map with doors, one of them leads to `map_test_Extended`
+Hub map with doors, one of them leads to `map_test_Extended` - demonstrates the levelchanger entity

 ### `Simple_Map_Test.json`